stjude-rust-labs/rfcs/text/0001-sprocket-test.md

         - `contains = <string | array of strings>`: REs to expect (implies the file is ASCII and will fail if in another encoding)
         - `not_contains = <string | array of strings>`: inverse of `contains`

 The above is probably (about) sufficient for an initial release.
-Thoughts about future tests that could exist will be discussed further down this document.
+Thoughts about future tests that could exist will be discussed in the ["Future possibilities"](#future-possibilities) section.

 ## Custom tests

 While the builtin test conditions should try and address many common use cases, users need a way to test for things outside the scope of the builtins (especially at launch, when the builtins will be minimal).
 There needs to be a way for users to execute arbitrary code on the outputs of a task or workflow for validation.
-This will be exposed via the `tests.custom` test, which will accept a path to a user-written script.
-The script will be invoked with a positional argument which is a path to the task or workflow's `outputs.json`.
+This will be exposed via the `tests.custom` test, which will accept a name or array of names of user-written supplied executables (most commonly shell or Python scripts) which are expected to be found in a `tests/custom/` directory.
+These executables will be invoked with a positional argument which is a path to the task or workflow's `outputs.json`.
 Users will be responsible for parsing that JSON and performing any validation they desire.
-So long as the invoked script exits with a code of zero, the test will be considered as passed.
+So long as the invoked executable exits with a code of zero, the test will be considered as passed.

+For further discussion of why this design was chosen, see the [rationale section](#rationale-and-alternatives).

 ### Example